Raj of Sarawak

-The Raj of Sarawak, also State of Sarawak, located in the northwestern part of the island of Borneo, was an independent state with a treaty of protection with United Kingdom starting from 1888.
-It was established as an independent state from a series of land concessions acquired by an Englishman, James Brooke, from the Sultan of Brunei.
-Sarawak received recognition as an independent state from the United States in 1850, and from the United Kingdom in 1864.
-The area now forms the Malaysian state of Sarawak.
+The Raj of Sarawak, Kingdom of Sarawak or State of Sarawak, was a kingdom founded in 1841 in northwestern Borneo and was in a treaty of protection with the United Kingdom from 1888.
+It was formed from a series of land concessions acquired by the Englishman James Brooke from the Sultan of Brunei.
+Sarawak was recognised as a sovereign state by the United States in 1850, and by the United Kingdom in 1864.
+Since the formation of Malaysia on 16 September 1963, The Raj has been a constituent state of Malaysia as the state of Sarawak.

 Following recognition, Brooke expanded the Raj's territory at the expense of Brunei.
 Several major rebellions occurred against his rule, causing him to be plagued by debt incurred in countering the rebellions, and the sluggish economic situation at the time.
-His nephew, Charles Brooke, succeeded James and normalised the situation by improving the economy, reducing government debts and establishing public infrastructure.
-In 1888, the Raj acquired protected state status from the British Government whilst avoiding annexation.
+His nephew, Charles Brooke, succeeded James and normalised the situation by improving the economy, reducing government debt and establishing public infrastructure.
+In 1888, the Raj acquired protected state status from the British Government whilst avoiding cession.

-To gear up economic growth, the second Rajah encouraged the migration of Chinese workers from China and Singapore to work in the agricultural fields.
+To promote economic growth, Charles Brooke encouraged the migration of Chinese workers from Qing China and British Singapore for agricultural work.
 With proper economic planning and stability, Sarawak prospered and emerged as one of the world's major producers of black pepper, in addition to oil and the introduction of rubber plantations.
-He was succeeded by his son Charles Vyner Brooke but World War II and the arrival of Japanese forces ultimately brought an end to the Raj with the territory placed under a military administration on the Japanese capitulation in 1945, and annexed by Britain as its last acquisition as Crown Colony in 1946, against the Atlantic Charter.
+He was succeeded by his son, Charles Vyner Brooke, but World War II and the arrival of Imperial Japanese forces ultimately brought an end to the Raj, with the territory placed under British Military Administration upon the Japanese capitulation in 1945, and annexed by Britain as its last acquisition as a Crown Colony in 1946, contrary to the Atlantic Charter.